ibnuda/Squiggle/README.md

-# Squiggle Keyboard Family
+# Squiggle Keyboard

-It's a family keyboard which based on my own circumstances and observed usages.
+It's a keyboard family which based on my circumstances, preferences, and observed usages.

+Requirements:

+- 5 columns per hand.
+  My right pinky is almost useless.
+- At most 3 keys for each side's thumb row.
+  My right thumb key is almost useless.
+- No numrow.
+  It's harder and more cumbersome to use than a numpad on a layer.
+- Split.
+  Typing on single flat keyboard hurts my arms in a lot of use cases.
+- Symmetric.
+  Personal preferences.

+This family keyboard repo will not have any of the following features:

+- OLED Screen: useless.
+- LEDs: useless for me and hurt my eyes.
+- Rotary Encoder: useless for me.
+- Hotswap: I need a commitment.
+- Case for `Low Profile`: defeating the whole purpose of ***LOW*** profile.

 ## Screenshot